 More than 40 years ago, the country emerged as the leader in the development and regulation of captive insurers; today it is the home of underwriting operations for more than 30 major international insurance and reinsurance firms.
-This market has grown up in the last 20 years in response to market needs for greater world wide access to property and casualty insurance and reinsurance.
+This market has grown up in the last 20 years in response to market needs for greater worldwide access to property and casualty insurance and reinsurance.
 These large carriers are regulated under a separate and distinct set of requirements with a regulatory framework designed to meet international regulatory standards commensurate with their size and market scope.

 Click here to access the Bermuda Risk Directory – a database of Bermuda’s insurance, reinsurance, captive insurance, and insurance-linked security organizations.

 ABIR members are committed partners in local conservation and environmental stewardship efforts.
-Collaborations between conservation and science organizations like the Bermuda Alliance for the Sargasso Sea and the Sargasso Sea Alliance are creating new pathways to promote the stewardship of the Sargasso Sea surrounding Bermuda.
-The multi-nationally supported Hamilton Declaration on Collaboration for the Conservation of the Sargasso Sea is one of the first marine protection efforts to incorporate areas of high seas, or waters beyond national boundaries, in its area of scope.
+Collaborations between conservation and science organizations like the Bermuda Alliance for the Sargasso Sea and the Sargasso Sea Alliance are creating pathways to promote the stewardship of the Sargasso Sea surrounding Bermuda.
+The multi-nationally supported Hamilton Declaration on Collaboration for the Conservation of the Sargasso Sea was one of the first marine protection efforts to incorporate areas of high seas, or waters beyond national boundaries, in its area of scope.
 The Declaration commits an oversight commission to monitor the marine environment and mitigate against harmful anthropogenic activity.

-The Bermuda government has led the way with conservation practices that support humpback whales, sea turtles and two rare bird species (the Cahows and the Longtails) –bringing these species back from near extinction.
+The Bermuda Government has led the way with conservation practices that support humpback whales, sea turtles and two rare bird species (the Cahows and the Longtails) – bringing these species back from near extinction.

 International Tax and Transparency

 The US Departments of Justice, State and the Treasury have all cited Bermuda’s government as a cooperative partner, and the United States has two tax law enforcement treaties with Bermuda.
-Many federal and state agencies in the United States have hailed Bermuda’s government as a cooperative partner in many areas, including financial regulation, protection of sensitive marine environments, anti-money-laundering measures and tax law enforcement.
+Many federal and state agencies in the US have hailed Bermuda’s government as a cooperative partner in many areas, including financial regulation, protection of sensitive marine environments, anti-money-laundering measures and tax law enforcement.

-Bermuda has 40 bi-lateral Tax Information Exchange Agreements (TIEA’s) with all major trading partners, including a 25 year commitment to help enforce US tax law collection under US TIEA stemming from a 1988 agreement.
+Bermuda has 40 bilateral Tax Information Exchange Agreements (TIEA’s) with all major trading partners, including a 25-year commitment to help enforce US tax law collection under US TIEA stemming from a 1988 agreement.
 Additionally, Bermuda upholds a 2009 Mutual Legal Assistance Treaty, committed itself to 65 jurisdictional information exchange partners through a 2013 Multilateral Convention on Mutual Assistance in Tax Matters, upholds a 2013 US FATCA IGA Model 2 Agreement, and is bound to UK and G5 FFATCA compliance.

 Bermuda is also a recognized leader by the OECD Global Forum and Financial Action Task Force (FATF) for 60 years of Know Your Customer rules, beneficial ownership registry, no bank secrecy and anti-money laundering and anti-terrorism financing compliance.
 In fact, the US State Department has rated Bermuda in its “lowest risk” category for national security, money laundering and financial system risk.
 Bermuda maintains commitments to US (OFAC) and UK anti-terrorism risk financing mandates and is largely compliant with OECD tax cooperation and transparency regime, same as the UK and the United States.